Eclipse chasing

 Eclipse chasing is the pursuit of observing solar eclipses when they occur around the Earth.
 Solar eclipses must occur at least twice and as often as five times a year across the Earth.
 Total eclipses may occur multiple times every few years.

 A person who chases eclipses is known as an umbraphile, meaning shadow lover.
 Umbraphiles often travel for eclipses and use various tools to help view the Sun including solar viewers also known as eclipse glasses, as well as telescopes.

-As of 2017, three New Yorkers, Glenn Schneider, Jay Pasachoff, and John Beattie have each seen 33 total solar eclipses, the current record.
-Donald Liebenberg, professor of astronomy at Clemson University in South Carolina has seen 26 traveling to Turkey, Zambia, China, the Cook Islands and others.
+Reasons for witnessing eclipses range from scientific study to emotional experiences.

 History

 In the 19th century, Mabel Loomis Todd, an American editor and writer, and her husband David Peck Todd, a professor of astronomy at Amherst College, traveled around the world to view solar eclipses.